How to optimize React using React DevTools

 Installation and usage

-Once you have installed the extension, you can open up the browser devtool on any webpage that is currently using React.
-You will see two panels introduced by React DevTools.
+After installing the extension, open the browser’s devtools on any webpage that uses React.
+You will see two new panels added by React DevTools.

 Components panel

 The first tool is the Components panel.
-It allows you to visualize the React component hierarchy, as well as the various props and state for that component.
+It allows you to visualize the hierarchy of React components, as well as the props and state of each individual component.

 Profiler panel

-The Profiler panel is the main tool that we will be using to optimize the slow React components.
-After recording a certain flow, it will generate a flame graph as seen above.
+The Profiler panel is the primary tool we will use to optimize slow React components.
+After recording a specific flow, it generates a flame graph, as shown above.

-One of the more confusing aspects of reading this graph is the understanding that only the colored components are the ones that have rendered during the current frame.
-The length of the grayed out components is the amount of time they took to render before profiling.
+One confusing aspect of reading this graph is that only the colored components have rendered during the current frame.
+The length of the grayed-out components indicates the time they took to render before profiling.

-The top right-hand corner comes with a bar chart.
-Each bar represents a render, and the height and color represents the duration it took to render.
-If you hover over the bar, it tells you how long the phase took and when it started.
+In the top right corner, there is a bar chart.
+Each bar represents a render, and its height and color indicate the duration it took to render.
+Hovering over a bar reveals how long the phase took and when it started.

-The right commit information sidebar also lists some useful data:
+The right commit information sidebar also provides useful data:

 How to find slow components

-The fastest way to find components that need immediate addressing is to first hide commits below a certain threshold.
-Ideally, we would like to achieve a smooth 60fps for our UI, which means that any commit over 16ms would result in a dropped frame.
-However, we as developers generally have the best equipment available, so reducing this threshold to 6-8ms would be a more realistic representation of our users' experience.
+The quickest way to identify components that need immediate attention is to hide commits below a certain threshold.
+Ideally, we want our UI to run smoothly at 60 frames per second (fps), which means any commit taking longer than 16 milliseconds will cause a dropped frame.
+However, as developers, we typically have access to the best equipment, so lowering this threshold to 6-8 milliseconds provides a more realistic view of our users’ experience.

-After recording a session, we can navigate through all the rendering phases that took more than our desired threshold in the top right corner of the profiler.
-The slowest phases will be taller and more yellow.
-Aside from viewing the flame graph, we can also use the "Ranked" subpanel to find out which components in the tree took the longest time to render.
+After recording a session, we can review all the rendering phases that exceeded our desired threshold in the top right corner of the profiler.
+The slowest phases will appear taller and more yellow.
+In addition to the flame graph, we can use the “Ranked” subpanel to identify which components in the tree took the longest to render.

-For most cases, this would be how you find the problematic components but there are times when you see a profile where every phase is fast but the number of phases goes beyond hundreds.
+In most cases, this is how you can find problematic components.
+However, there may be instances where every phase appears fast, yet the number of phases exceeds hundreds.

 Optimizing React components

-There are three common reasons why a component is slow.
-We will go through each case and suggest solutions for them.
+There are three common reasons why a component may be slow.
+We will discuss each case and suggest solutions.

 Fixing components that re-render needlessly

-When a component has a lot of child components, re-rendering the entire subtree becomes expensive, so we want to avoid doing so if it is not necessary.
+When a component has many child components, re-rendering the entire subtree can become costly, so we should avoid it when unnecessary.

-Unnecessary re-renders are identified by noticing that props, state, and hooks results are the same as the previous render.
-The Why Did You Render library can be used to automate this step.
+Unnecessary re-renders can be identified by checking if the props, state, and hook results remain the same as in the previous render.
+The Why Did You Render library can help automate this process.

 function App() {